kguite/zell-rest-api/README.md

 <strong>a DELETE request performs a "DELETE" operation</strong>

-        The API lets you know which requst method to use each reqeust.
+        The API lets you know which request method to use each request.
 For example, to get a list of a user's repositories, you need a GET request:
         GET /users/:username/repos

         To create a new Github repository, you need a POST request: